 Lively, Penelope.
 The Purple Swamp Hen and Other Stories.
 Penguin Random Host, New York.
 2016.
 F;6/17.

-Purple Swamp Hen is just a dazzling little gem.
+That first story Purple Swamp Hen is just a dazzling little gem.
 The narrator is the hen, who escapes, possibly along with a young female slave, from Pompeii when Vesuvius erupts in the year 79 A.D.
-It’s from a donnish and erudite but necessarily humble point of view that she describes the viciousness, venality, greed, sexual abuse of slaves, lying, and general selfish arrogance of the family in whose backyard she lives, trying to stay out of physical trouble.
+It’s from a donnish erudite but necessarily humble point of view that she describes the viciousness, venality, greed, sexual abuse of slaves, lying, and general selfish arrogance of the family in whose backyard she lives, trying to stay out of physical trouble.

 The climate of the Bay of Naples was warm (and going to get a lot warmer, but we’ll come to that), and they liked to be out of doors as much as possible.
 Eat out, sleep out, wash the dishes, pluck a pigeon, gossip, quarrel, wallop an old slave, fuck that pretty new one, plot, scheme, bribe, threaten.

 The father, a grasping wine merchant, and his son “theoretically employed in the family winery but spend(ing) most of his time hanging out downtown with his friends” both regularly have their way with the 14-year-old slave girl Servilia.
 At one point a gang of children get their hands around our narrator’s neck (“Pull its feathers off!”
 “Kill it!”) and Servilia rescues the hen.
 They have a quick conspiratorial communication: “No language passed, but perfect understanding.
 Something I had not come across before with that species” says the bird.